TurkeyTravelPlanner.com Travel & Transport in Turkey

 Bus

 Thousands of modern, luxurious buses roar between Turkish cities and towns daily.
 This is how most Turks travel.
-Unfortunately, it's difficult to get fares and schedules (try here), but you can do that easily when you arrive in Turkey.
-Departures are frequent, and you don't need advance rservations on most routes.
-Here are sample routes, fares and travel times from Istanbul to many cities.
-More...
+Unfortunately, it can be difficult to get fare and schedule information, but you can make arrangements easily when you arrive in Turkey.
+Departures are frequent, so you won't need advance reservations for most routes.
+Find more information about how to buy bus tickets, taking the bus from Istanbul, and a list of popular bus companies.

 Car